alifcapital/EventStorage/README.md

 `ConnectionString` - The connection string for the PostgreSQL database used to store or read received/sent events.<br/>

 All options of the Inbox and Outbox are optional, if we don't pass the value of them, it will use the default value of the option.

+### Can we create multiple event publishers for the same event type?
+No, we can't.
+If we try to create multiple event publishers for the same event type, it will throw an exception.
+The library is designed to work with a single event publisher for each event type.

+### Can we create multiple event receivers for the same event type?
+Yes, we can.
+The library is designed to work with multiple event receivers for the same event type, even if there are multiple event types with the same name, we support them.
+So, when event received, all event receivers of event will be executed.